Robert Florey: Television

 Florey was a free spirit who valued his personal liberty within the studio system [but] he never had the commercial clout to make that system work for him...he amused himself with second-string projects and B-picture budgets, relatively minor efforts on which he could work undisturbed, casually inserted a personal touch here and there.
 His success at this mode of directing made him extremely suitable for television work, and he enlivened over 300 episodes of series like Wagon Train, The Twilight Zone and Alfred Hitchcock Presents with his characteristic stylistic flourishes.

 — Film historian Richard Koszarski in Hollywood Directors, 1914-1940 (1976).

 Florey's early works for television included The Walt Disney Christmas Show (1951) and Operation Wonderland (1951) for Disney.

-He soon devoted himself to television almost exclusively, doing episodes of Your Favorite Story, The Loretta Young Show, Walt Disney's Wonderful World of Color, The Star and the Story, Four Star Playhouse, Ethel Barrymore Theater, Wire Service, Telephone Time, Studio 57, The Jane Wyman Show, General Electric Theater, Schlitz Playhouse, M Squad, Wagon Train,The Restless Gun (the pilot), Goodyear Theatre, Alcoa Theatre, Black Saddle, Westinghouse Desilu Playhouse, The Rough Riders, The David Niven Show, Lock Up, Zane Grey Theater, The Untouchables, The DuPont Show with June Allyson, Markham, The Texan, Checkmate, Michael Shayne, Hong Kong, The Barbara Stanwyck Show, Adventures in Paradise, Thriller, Alcoa Premiere, Alfred Hitchcock Presents, The Dick Powell Theatre, Going My Way, The Great Adventure, The Twilight Zone ("Perchance to Dream", "The Fever", "The Long Morrow") and The Outer Limits.
+He soon devoted himself to television almost exclusively, doing episodes of Your Favorite Story, The Loretta Young Show, Walt Disney's Wonderful World of Color, The Star and the Story, Four Star Playhouse, Ethel Barrymore Theater, Wire Service, Telephone Time, Studio 57, The Jane Wyman Show, General Electric Theater, Schlitz Playhouse, M Squad, Wagon Train, The Restless Gun (the pilot), Goodyear Theatre, Alcoa Theatre, Black Saddle, Westinghouse Desilu Playhouse, The Rough Riders, The David Niven Show, Lock Up, Zane Grey Theater, The Untouchables, The DuPont Show with June Allyson, Markham, The Texan, Checkmate, Michael Shayne, Hong Kong, The Barbara Stanwyck Show, Adventures in Paradise, Thriller, Alcoa Premiere, Alfred Hitchcock Presents, The Dick Powell Theatre, Going My Way, The Great Adventure, The Twilight Zone ("Perchance to Dream", "The Fever", "The Long Morrow") and The Outer Limits.

 He also wrote a number of books, including Pola Negri (1927) and Charlie Chaplin (1927), Hollywood d'hier et d'aujord'hui (1948), La Lanterne magique (1966), and Hollywood annee zero (1972).

 In 1950, Florey was made a knight in the French Légion d'honneur.

-His 1937 thriller Daughter of Shanghai (1937), starring Anna May Wong, was added to the National Film Registry in 2006.
+His 1937 thriller Daughter of Shanghai (1937) starring Anna May Wong was added to the National Film Registry in 2006.

+Personal life

-He was married once from 1928 to 1936, and then a second time to Virginia Florey who lived until 2000.
+Florey was married once from 1928 to 1936, and then a second time to Virginia Florey who lived until 2000.

+Death

-He is buried at the Forest Lawn, Hollywood Hills Cemetery in Los Angeles with his second wife.
+Florey is buried at the Forest Lawn, Hollywood Hills Cemetery in Los Angeles with his second wife.